tock/book/src/course/root-of-trust/overview.md

 Some notable examples of HWRoTs include:

+- The general-purpose, open-source _OpenTitan HWRoT_ which comes in the discrete _Earl Grey_ design as well as the _Darjeeling_ integrated design
 - Apple's _Secure Enclave_, the integrated root of trust in iPhone mobile processors
 - Google's _Titan Security Module_, the discrete root of trust in Google Pixel phones
 - Hewlett Packard Enterprise's _Silicon Root of Trust_, the integrated root of